Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/information_01_security_overview/guide.fr-fr.md

 ### 8.3 CVE monitoring

 The OVHcloud operation team in charge of the maintenance of Public Cloud Analytics services is constantly monitoring CVE on the different DBMS available.
-This monitoring is done through different channels, official mailing lists, security community, internal security check...<br>
+This monitoring is done through different channels, official mailing lists, security community, internal security check, etc.<br>

 We are also in constant communication with the MongoDB team, in order to provide fast and smooth transition to the latest security version of MongoDB.